Glowbiotics Gentle Probiotic Calming Lotion Review

 Please refer to the Ratings section below for details of the moisturizing rating calculation.

-According to CreamScan analysis, Glowbiotics Gentle Probiotic Calming Lotion has a minimal anti-wrinkle rating of 0.4 out of 10.
-It contains one ingredient with proven anti-wrinkle efficacy: Niacinamide (est. ≈0.3%),
+According to CreamScan analysis, Glowbiotics Gentle Probiotic Calming Lotion has a slight anti-wrinkle rating of 0.4 out of 10.

-Among others, Glowbiotics Gentle Probiotic Calming Lotion also contains contains Beta-Glucan and Camellia Sinensis Leaf Extract, two ingredients marketed as effective in reducing wrinkles.
+Among others, Glowbiotics Gentle Probiotic Calming Lotion also contains contains Beta-Glucan and Camellia Sinensis Leaf Extract, two ingredients often marketed as effective in reducing wrinkles.
 However, the studies supporting the anti-wrinkle claims of these ingredients provide insufficient evidence of efficacy according to CreamScan Research Evaluation Standards.
-Therefore, these ingredients do not contribute to the anti-wrinkle rating.

 Please refer to the Ratings section below for details of the anti-wrinkle rating calculation.